MicrosoftDocs/defender-docs/articles/defender-for-cloud/configure-servers-coverage.md

 ## Enable Azure Policy guest configuration

-Defender for Cloud provides a set of built-in policies that help you assess and enforce security configurations for your Azure, AWS, GCP and on-premises machines.
+Defender for Cloud provides a set of built-in policies that help you assess and enforce security configurations in your operating systems for your Azure, AWS, GCP and on-premises machines.
 These policies are based on industry best practices and can be customized to meet your organization's specific requirements.

 **To enable Azure Policy guest configuration**:

-**To configure agentless scanning for machines**:

 1. Sign in to the [Azure portal](https://portal.azure.com).